 Appearance, Maintenance, and Fence Restrictions

 One of the great things about owning a home is the ability to landscape, paint, and adorn it in your own style.
 However, you may be subject to local laws and home owners' association (HOA) rules with respect to appearance, maintenance, and fence restrictions.
 For example, many HOAs have rules on which colors you may paint your home.
 Local ordinances, meanwhile, may require you to maintain a clear sidewalk path in front of your home.
-It's important to always make sure you know what these restrictions and regulations are before purchasing a home.
+It's important to always make sure you know what these restrictions and regulations are before purchasing a home or making renovations to your existing residence.

 This article provides a general overview of the types of appearance, maintenance, and fence restrictions a home owner may encounter.
 See Home Owners' Associations and Covenants, Conditions & Restrictions for additional articles and resources.